sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     - **Offline Access**
     - **Push Notification**

 3. From your app's overview screen, select the **Connectivity** feature.
 You should see two Mobile Destinations created with the properties below.
+The `sap-client` header should be automatically added to the destinations **Custom Headers** section.
 Under the **Actions** column, selecting the **Launch in Browser** icon should return the metadata.

     ![Destinations](destinations.png)